Hong Kong T20 Blitz

 The Hong Kong T20 Blitz was a cricket competition in Hong Kong that was first played in 2016.
 The inaugural event consisted of four franchised teams playing in a Twenty20 format only.
 Kowloon Cantons and Woodworm Island Warriors were joint winners of the inaugural DTC Hong Kong T20 Blitz after rain washed out finals day.

 In July 2019, the competition was cancelled, due to ongoing financial issues.

 History

 The Cricket Hong Kong (CHK) announced their plans for the event in April 2016, stating they would invest in a Twenty20 cricket league for the development cricket in Hong Kong as well as in nearby countries.
 The competition would launch with four teams playing in a Twenty20 format.
 Cricket Hong Kong announced that DTC Mobiles will sponsor the tournament.
+The Agence France-Presse said, "A burgeoning Twenty20 tournament and growing interest from abroad is turning Hong Kong into one of Asia's fastest-rising cricketing destinations – and could help the sport make inroads into mainland China."

 Before the second season, Leonine Sports Group acquired the Woodworm Island Warriors, changing the name to Hong Kong Island (HKI) United.
 A new fifth franchise was also added and named City KaiTak.